-Furthermore, the Operating Agreement should describe what events take place when members leave or join the business.
-By using this model for your Operating Agreement, it won’t just provide information about how the LLC members should run your business, but it also provides information about what should happen when a disagreement between members arises.
+Furthermore, the Operating Agreement should describe how to proceed when members leave or join the business.
+By using this model for your Operating Agreement, it won’t just provide information about how the LLC members should run your business, it will also provide information about what should happen when a disagreement between members arises.

-Your LLC is required to operate according to the rules laid out in your Operating Agreement, so if you get the Agreement wrong your business growth could be stifled, there won’t be any room for growth or adaptation and your LLC members may not be properly compensated due to faulty decision-making and the poor business structures that are outlined in your Agreement.
-But, if you get the Agreement right, you will see your business grow and flourish without the constraints of a faulty Agreement.
+Your LLC is required to operate according to the rules laid out in your Operating Agreement, so if you get the agreement wrong your business growth could be stifled, there won’t be any room for growth or adaptation, and your LLC members may not be properly compensated due to faulty decision-making and poor business structures.
+But if you get the it right, you will see your business grow and flourish without the constraints of a faulty agreement.

-If you have questions or concerns about drawing up the best Operating Agreement for your business to ensure business success as well as define the roles and compensation of your LLC members (which is a legitimate concern), there are many different LLC formation services in Florida to choose from who will draft and file the Operating Agreement for you.
+If you have questions or concerns about drawing up the best Operating Agreement for your business to ensure business success as well as define the roles and compensation of your LLC members (which is a legitimate concern), there are many different LLC formation services in Florida that will draft and file the Operating Agreement for you.

-Of course you can also apply for an EIN yourself.
-You’ll have to go to the IRS’s website – Monday-Friday between 7am and 10pm to submit the application for an EIN for your business.
+You can also apply for an EIN yourself.
+You’ll have to go to the IRS’s website Monday–Friday between 7 a.m. and 10 p.m. to submit the application for an EIN for your business.